 Sweet, tender, and bursting with bananas, these grain-free banana toffee cupcakes have the perfect combination of flavors.
+They are the perfect grain-free cupcake!

 This post is sponsored by Bob’s Red Mill.
 I was compensated for this post.
 Opinions are my own.

 The combination of flavors in these grain-free cupcakes is sophisticated and quite amazing.
+You can enjoy them plain or top them with your favorite gluten-free frosting.

 The combination of maple, cinnamon, banana, and vanilla create a toffee like flavor in these grain-free cupcakes.
+Yes, I did sprinkle some toffee on top of these almond flour cupcakes.

 For those who are sticking to a refined sugar free diet, these grain-free banana toffee cupcakes are refined sugar free.
 It’s the frosting that’s not.
 Simply make your favorite sugar-free frosting or leave the frosting and toffee off altogether to keep this grain-free banana toffee cupcake refined sugar free.